sig-gis/Liberia_NSC_ForestMonitoringTraining/02_CEO/03_data_collection.md

 You can also create a project from scratch, but for the sake of simplicity, we will use this project template that has already been made for you.
 If you want to model a CEO project off of another project but create entirely new plots/samples or survey questions, you can uncheck `Copy Template Plots and Samples` and `Copy Template Widgets`.

-Then, **add YOUR NAME to the end of the project name**.
-This way, everyone in the workshop will have their own project to work in.
+For this workshop, **add YOUR NAME to the beginning of the project name**.
+This way, everyone in the workshop will have their own project to work in and it can easily be distinguished as a test project later.

 <img align="center" src="../images/ceo/CEO_newproject.png" hspace="15" vspace="10" width="700">